751582375-stack/Cosmoteer-AI-Ships/README.md

 ## License

 This mod is provided as-is for the Cosmoteer community.
 Feel free to use, modify, and distribute as needed.
+Just give a callout to Aephix and myself if you use this mod's files for your own project.

 ## Credits

 - **Original Inspiration**: Aephix's AI Core mod
-- **Development**: Jared Hale
+- **Development**: aredja2
-- **Community Support**: Cosmoteer modding community

 ## Version History